This article will give you some ideas what to do with your kids in Moscow, recommended by the Children in Moscow online guide.

 Phone: 8 495 234 3197 www.delfinary.ru

-The theatre, founded by Vladimir Durov who believed animals should perform at their leisure.
-The theatre has been a children’s favourite for generations.
+The theater, founded by Vladimir Durov who believed animals should perform at their leisure.
+The theater has been a children’s favorite for generations.
 Booking is recommended.
 There is also a Museum and the famous Mouse Railway Show in which mice ride on a train made by Durov.

 Phone: 971 3047 www.ugolokdurova.ru

 If your children are interested in space travel, this is definitely the place to go.
 It is located under the Space Obelisk (“To the Conquerors of Space”).
 The museum was renovated and expanded a few years ago and there is enough to see from space food, space suits to lunar landings and satellites.
 There is also a walk-through spaceship and a life-size model of the MIR space station.
 Entrance is RUB 100 and taking pictures RUB 200.
 The museum is open from Wednesday to Sunday from 10 to 18.